ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 *Example XML input data with attributes and repeating groups*

 .. index::
+     pair: Example of using XML Data; XML
-     pair: Example of using XML Data; Scenarios
+     pair: Example of using XML Data; Virte Web Intergration

 An INITIAL scenario for processing this XML input data is coded in the presentation module SCENXMLA shown below: